 6. Financial Summary

 Make the total impossible to miss.
 Bold it.
 Make it bigger.
-This is the number that matters.
+That's the only number most clients are looking at.

 7. Payment Instructions